Free Marketing Toolkit Opt-in

 Let’s explore exactly why this “foundation first” approach is so crucial.

-Informs Site Architecture, Building a User-Friendly and Search Engine-Optimised Structure
+Informs Site Architecture: Building a User-Friendly and Search Engine-Optimized Structure

-(Keywords – site architecture, user-friendly, search engine optimised, categories, pages, URL structure, keyword mapping)
+(Keywords: site architecture, user-friendly, search engine optimized, categories, pages, URL structure, keyword mapping)

 Keyword research plays a pivotal role in determining how you structure your website.
 By understanding the different keywords your target audience is using, you can create a logical hierarchy of pages and categories that makes sense to both your users and search engines like Google.

-• Keyword Mapping – This involves strategically assigning specific keywords to individual pages on your website.
-This ensures that each page has a clear focus and is optimised for the terms your target audience is most likely to use when looking for that specific information or offering.
+• Keyword Mapping: This involves strategically assigning specific keywords to individual pages on your website.
+This ensures that each page has a clear focus and is optimized for the terms your target audience is most likely to use when looking for that specific information or offering.

 (Keywords: content creation, blog posts, FAQs, website copy, answering questions, user language, keyword-driven content)